37 Harry Potter Trivia Questions [With Answers]

 Answer: Holly.

-Why it stumps people: Yew is Voldemort’s wand wood, and the twin cores create a mental link between the two wands.
-Your brain files them together.
-Oak, elder, and willow belong to other characters.
-The answer is holly, a wood with no dramatic reputation, which is precisely why it slips out of memory.
+Why it stumps people: Yew belongs to Voldemort’s wand, and the twin phoenix cores chain the two wands together in your head, so you file the woods together too.
+Oak, elder, and willow go to other characters.
+Holly is the answer, a wood with no dramatic baggage at all, which is exactly why it leaks out of memory.

 32. Which Black family member betrayed Voldemort by stealing his locket Horcrux?
 (Hard)